 “With the continued loss of reserves and the accumulation of external liabilities, the ability of the Central Bank to maintain the international value of the rupee was gradually undermined. ”

 In January 2021, the BOP deficit was 690 million US dollars.
-Sri Lanka’s external drain in 2020 and 2021 is mostly caused by debt repayments after confidence was dented by previous monetary printing which led to currency collapses and growth shocks.
+Sri Lanka’s external drain in 2020 and 2021 is mostly caused by debt repayments after confidence was dented by previous money printing which led to currency collapses and growth shocks.

 The current BOP deficit dates back to around August 2019, when money was printed despite running a pegged exchange rate to target an output gap.